msalibian/PreferentialMovement/README.md

 <!-- # nonPrefParams <- array(NA, dim=c(1, 4)) -->
 <!-- # prefParams <- array(NA, dim=c(1, 8)) -->
 <!-- ``` -->
 Now we are ready to generate the data.
-We first simulate the latent field and then run the sampler using `genPrefDataHybridBehav` which can be found in `dataFncs.R`.
-From here we will extract the data and the so-called true surface on the lattice and observed locations
+We first simulate the latent field and then run the sampler using the function `genPrefDataHybridBehav` which can be found in `dataFncs.R`.
+From here we will extract the data and the so-called true surface on the lattice and observed locations.

 ``` r
 # simulate the random field